 - Cloud Cover – Clouds help block UV rays, but even on an overcast day, 80% of UV rays can penetrate clouds and cause sun damage.

 - Proximity to Reflective Surfaces – Certain surfaces can reflect the sun’s rays, causing sunburns.
 These include water, sand, concrete and ice.

-- Altitude – It’s easier to burn at a higher altitude, since there is less of the earth’s atmosphere to block the sunlight.
-UV exposure increases about 4% for every 1000 ft. gain in elevation.
+- Altitude – It’s easier to burn at a higher altitude since there is less of the earth’s atmosphere to block the sunlight.
+UV exposure increases by about 4% for every 1000 ft. gain in elevation.

 - Proximity to the Equator – The closer to the equator, the more direct sunlight passes through the atmosphere, leading to sun damage.

 Keeping these environmental factors in mind, you can determine your risk for sunburn and take the necessary steps to minimize that risk.

 Sunburns are not immediately apparent and it can take 4-6 hours for symptoms to develop, resulting in red and painful skin.
 If the burn is more severe, swelling and blisters can develop.
 Oftentimes, these severe sunburns are also accompanied by flu-like symptoms: fever, chills, nausea, headache, and weakness.
 After several days, your skin will begin to peel and itch as your body gets rid of cells damaged by the sun.